steve-caylent/Iac_For_Paas_Elastic_Beanstalk/README.md

 ![AWS Elastic Beanstalk High Level](https://user-images.githubusercontent.com/90650872/137396722-76a74bf0-224d-4901-b718-1d8dfd6f8bfd.png)

+## Elastic Beanstalk VPC
+The solution will create a VPC to test EB environments.
+Elastic Beanstalk Web Tier environments require an Internet Gateway as well as a public subnet in order to be created successfully.
+This VPC environment can be used by your organization for testing/development of web tier applications.

 ### What will be created with Elastic Beanstalk VPC environment

 The initial environment will have the following: